SmithWillSuffice/ohanga-pai/content/blog/28_mushrooms.md

 tested.
 I will leave it at that for now, because I want to report or opine on the research and public policy side, not the pure science side.

-I will do this just with a couple of comments I posted on Pual Stamets' video clip.
+I will do this just with a couple of comments I posted on Paul Stamets' video clip.
 I think this aught to be sufficient for Ōhanga Pai readers, who I presume are here for the macroeconomics and social justice.
-Understanding the macroeocnomcis is the critical thing for emboldening and empowering your activism isf you have a cause.
+Understanding the macroeconomics is the critical thing for emboldening and empowering your activism if you have a cause.

 One last qualifier on the "science": I had ketamine administered once for severe back pain that hospitalized me (the pain, not the ketamine).
-It was obviosu to me the ketamine had potential anti-depressant effects, but it rutned out later ketamine cna help regrow damaged glutamete receptors in the brian, a major cause of chronic depression.
-So that its not a mere palliative, it is a potent active medicine and curative, far superior to symptom treating drugs like SSRIs and NDRIs.
+It was obvious to me the ketamine had potential anti-depressant effects, but it turned out later ketamine can help regrow damaged glutamate receptors in the brain, a major cause of chronic depression.
+So that it's not a mere palliative, it is a potent active medicine and curative, far superior to symptom treating drugs like SSRIs and NDRIs.

 Also, from the trip I had, I would not say ketamine is strongly psychedelic, at least not personally, it is merely psycho-active, personally.
 It made me talk a lot about theoretical physics on the way to the hospital in the ambulance.
-I would not want to take a stronger dose, and would not need to, I don't ned trips, I know they are dream-like states, not spiritual experiences.
-(If you want to redefine the meaning of spiritual as a mere mental series of surreal inner subjective events, I am not going to argue, but then we are talking about entirely different phenomena.
+I would not want to take a stronger dose, and would not need to, I don't need trips, I know they are dream-like states, not spiritual experiences.
+(If you want to redefine the meaning of "spiritual" as a mere mental series of surreal inner subjective events, I am not going to argue, but then we are talking about entirely different phenomena.
 Please just respect my usage of the word.)

 Spiritual experiences tend to be very nasty and grotty.
 You know you've had a spiritual experience when you help someone, and probably suffer, but feel euphoric as